- Written by Dr.Mehmet Demircioglu

 If dizziness is the main symptom, the cause has to be separated.
 It may be hunger, dehydration, anxiety, low blood sugar, medication, lack of sleep, or something unrelated to the hair transplant.
 With fainting and dizziness around hair transplant surgery, the clinic should not simply push through unclear symptoms.

-Planning Istanbul arrival for a calmer procedure day
+Istanbul arrival planning for a steadier procedure day

 Plan Istanbul arrival as part of the surgery, not as a separate travel detail.
 Choose flights that leave space for delay.
 Avoid landing late at night before an early medical review when possible.
 Keep the first evening quiet.
 Prepare your passport, forms, medication list, and photos before sleep.
 Do not fill the buffer day with heavy walking, alcohol, shopping, or sightseeing that turns rest time into another stressor.